mafreitas/regius/README.md

 3) create the directory "c:\work" in the VM.
 This folder is where temp files will be copied and converted.
 The VM cleans up this folder.
 (TODO add cleanup of orphaned files)

+4) update the python scripts to point to the ProteoWizard directory that contains msconvert.exe

+### Setup OpenMS Docker Image
-Next Create the docker container for OpenMS and thridp-arty tools.
+Create the docker container for OpenMS and thrid-party tools.

 ```
 cd docker_openms_2.2.0